www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_openings.md

 | opened_at | This is the date and time this opening was created. |
 | closed_at | This is when the opening was closed; usually via the opening being filled.
 This should be null for opened openings. |
 | application_id | The application that was used to fill this opening.
 This should only be set on a closed opening, null otherwise. |
+| custom_fields | These are the custom fields that are specific to openings.
+This index, along with keyed_custom_fields, may not be included if your organization does not have access to custom fields on openings.

 ## GET: List Job Openings